Amanda Stanton Arrested on Domestic Battery Charge in Las Vegas

 Hotel security personnel were reportedly called to the room where part of the event was taking place and were speaking with Jacobs when Stanton allegedly walked up and shoved him hard enough that security alerted police.

-However, it appears Stanton is no longer in custody.
+"Amanda is embarrassed and ashamed this happened and sincerely apologizes to hotel security and the Las Vegas Police Department," the statement shared.
+"Amanda is a gentle, respectful person who has never gotten physical with anyone under any circumstance."

+"That evening she had a few drinks at a bachelorette party and when hotel security asked her and Bobby to quiet down, she got a bit rambunctious," the statement continued.
+"Amanda gave Bobby what she thought was a playful shove; hotel security did their job and reported the incident to the police, who in turn did their job.
+Despite Bobby explaining this was not an ill-intended shove, the police still had to do their job which Amanda completely respects and understands."

 On Tuesday afternoon, the reality star took to her Instagram Story to share a snapshot of herself and Jacobs smiling together while on a JetSuite flight.
-The two appear to be in good spirits in the pic.
+The two appeared to be in good spirits in the pic.

 Stanton first gained fame when she competed for the heart of Ben Higgins during Season 20 of The Bachelor, and then appeared in the cast of the third season of Bachelor in Paradise the following year, where she got engaged to fellow contestant Josh Murray.